Cyan4973/xxHash/README.md

                               Breaks consistency with little-endian results.
 - `XXH_NAMESPACE` : prefix all symbols with the value of `XXH_NAMESPACE`.
                     Useful to evade symbol naming collisions,
-                    in case of multiple inclusions of xxHash library.
+                    in case of multiple inclusions of xxHash source code.
-                    Client programs can still use regular function name, symbols are automatically translated through `xxhash.h`.
+                    Client applications can still use regular function name, symbols are automatically translated through `xxhash.h`.
 - `XXH_STATIC_LINKING_ONLY` : gives access to state definition for static allocation.
                               Incompatible with dynamic linking, due to risks of ABI changes.
-- `XXH_PRIVATE_API` : Make all functions `static`, directly accessible through `#include xxhash.h`, for inlining.
-                      Do not compile `xxhash.c` as a separate module in this case.
 - `XXH_NO_LONG_LONG` : removes support for XXH64,
-                       useful for targets without 64-bit support.
+                       for targets without 64-bit support.

 ### Example